ianm8/MBPTRX/docs/suppression/README.md

-Harmonic suppressoin and measured with a Rigol DHO814
+Harmonic suppressoin as measured with a Rigol DHO814